 That’s it!
 Because the survey is short, sweet, and to the point, customers are more likely to respond.
 And you’ve just gained valuable information ready to be turned into insights and used to improve your offerings.

-The NPS Calculation Process
+How to Calculate NPS: The NPS Calculation Process

-First, respondents are classified into three groups based on their answers:
+Respondents are classified into three groups based on their answers:

 - Promoters: Rating 9 or 10.
 Loyal customers who are a great source of referrals.